From interviewing Osama bin Laden to criticising Mohammed bin Salman, Khashoggi was a passionate advocate for principled journalism

 The Saudi dissident friend says Ambassador Khaled bin Salman, MBS's brother, offered to set up a media organisation for him.
 He also told friends Qahtani, the crown prince's adviser, had made a similar offer.
 "But of course he rejected the offer," the dissident said.

 Instead, Khashoggi was launching his own projects, reportedly planning a website which would carry translated reports about Arab economies and starting an advocacy group called Democracy in the Arab World Now.
+And he was aware, painfully at times, at how Saudi Arabia was changing under MBS.
+But when he agreed to enter the consulate in Istanbul earlier this month, friends say, he may have had a false sense of security because he had so fluidly moved from inside and outside the royal circle throughout his adult life.

 "Jamal's experience on intelligence when he was with Turki bin Faisal made him believe that the current situation was like it has always been," said the dissident.
 "When he was here in London ... he saw how bin Faisal treated opposition figures here and he thought he would be treated in the same manner."